lsaravia/SpeciesRankSurface/srsdq_figures.md

 \begin{figure}[H]
 \centering
 \includegraphics[width=6.5in]{DqFit_NeuLog64_256.png}
-\caption{Linear fit of generalized dimension ($D_q$) estimation from spatial patterns generated with a spatial neutral/hierarchical model. \textit{Rho} is the parameter that determines the degree of neutrality.
+\caption{Linear fit of $Z_q(\epsilon)$ to estimate generalized dimensions ($D_q$) from spatial patterns generated with a neutral/hierarchical model. \textit{Rho} is the parameter that determines the degree of neutrality.
 When this parameter is 0 the model is completely neutral and there is no competitive replacement of species.
 When $\rho$ is 1 competitive superior species always replaces inferior ones and the model is completely hierarchical. \textit{Species} is the number of species actually present plot.
 The simulations use a metacommunity with a logseries abundance distribution with 86 species and a simulation grid side=256 sites.}
 \end{figure}